 Baseline measures on employment are collected as a participant enters the Scheme and at their subsequent plan reviews.
 The first chart relates to participants who have entered the Scheme between 1 October 2016 and 30 September 2017, and have had two plan reviews to date.
 The second chart relates to participants who have entered the Scheme between 1 July 2016 and 30 September 2016, and have had three plan reviews to date.

-The percentage of participants in paid work has generally increased across plan reviews for those aged 15 to 24, but has remained stable for those aged 25 and over.
+The percentage of participants in paid work generally increased over time for those aged 15 to 24.

 Slide 23: Participants involved in community and social activities